mosip/documentation/docs/resident-services-configure-resident-OIDC-client.md

 **Step 1**: Creating a policy group for resident OIDC Client

-* Note: Since policymanager service swagger does not work, you can use postman for APIs in it.*
+* Note: Since policymanager service swagger does not work, you can use postman for APIs in it.

 * POST - `https://api-internal.dev2.mosip.net/v1/policymanager/policies/group/new`

-**Request body**:
+**Request Body**:

 ````
 {
   "id": "string",